mozilla/loady/README.md

     8657.28     8657.28     8657.28     4 R, 5 S (4wn 0pn)

 4 **w**ake_o**n** activities are running.
 One other process was completed in the last second.
-The typoe of the process completed is unknown, it could ahve been a wn or pn.
+The typoe of the process completed is unknown, it could have been a wn or pn.

 ### Errors